OlivierLD/raspberry-coffee/RESTNavServer/README.md

 As a REST interface is available, pretty much any component with WiFi capabilities can reach the server.
 This include
-- Web pages (potentially hosted by the REST server itself)
+- Web pages (potentially hosted by the REST/HTTP server itself)
     - accessed by laptops, tablets, smart-phones
 - Smart watches (REST enabled, as they all are)
 - `ESP8266` devices